kaaaziz/ts_guard/README.md

 - 🐍 Python 3.10 or higher
 - 📦 pip package manager
 - 🚀 (Optional) CUDA-capable GPU for accelerated training (PyTorch with CUDA support)
+- 🐳 Docker and Docker Compose plugin (required for optional IoTDB persistence)
+- 🔑 Groq API key for the hybrid assistant

 ### Step-by-Step Installation